junikimm717/i2unix.sh/content/syllabus.md

 Unit 7 is a project-based unit, where you'll be making some useful web application with some amount of variation.
 You'll do at least one, but it is **possible** to do all of them in sequence.

-This may be one of the most difficult and head-scratching experiences of your life.
-It may take anywhere between 3 and 6 months.

 ### Unit 7A - Fullstack Web